K0UO and V31KW Steve "SKY" Walz Also see V31KW on QRZ.

 I'm 60% retired, but the other 40% of the time that I do work, are doing things that I want to do!
 As Director of RSI Corp which is a Telcom-Technical and Safety Service Firm, Two-way radio services and the other business ranging from Farming to Oil & Gas services. see http://www.rfcomply.com/pc/index.php, http://www.concretewalz.com/, http://kpak.net/

-I started into ham radio in 1967 as WN5UTO, then WA5UTO, in the 1970s I moved through all the classes, and passed all the code tests 5, 13, and 20 WPM.
-I'm a J-38 straight key guy, also hold a 1st Class Radiotelephone license (now the GROL) and I'm authorized to conduct FCC commercial radio exams for the GROL.
+I started into ham radio in 1967 as WN5UTO, then WA5UTO, in the 1970s I moved through all the classes, and passed all the code tests 5, 13, and 20 WPM, also I held the old call from British Honduras of VP1KW (now in Belize I'm V31KW) and MARS radio AAT6PS.
+I'm a J-38 straight key guy, hold a 1st Class Radiotelephone license (now the GROL) and I'm authorized to conduct FCC commercial radio exams for the GROL.

-Life ARRL, ARRL Volunteer Consulting Engineer for the Midwest Division, 160-6 WAS, DXCC and VUCC, I sometimes contest from the Bunkhouse see "KB0HH" on QRZ.
+Life ARRL, ARRL Volunteer Consulting Engineer for the Midwest Division, 160-6 WAS, DXCC, VUCC,and Royal Order of Wouff Hong, I sometimes contest from the Bunkhouse see "KB0HH" on QRZ.

 Radio equipment in use: ICOM 7800, IC-7600, IC 7000s, Kenwood 990 (this is a very good rig, I'm an Icom guy but I think it bets the 7800, DX 5000 & Flex 6700 at this point), Kenwood 2000, Yaesu FT DX 5000 MP, Flex 6700 and an Elecraft K3 (I'm not a big fan of this radio, tx audio is poor and I'm on the second K3 now and it is still not not great, in fact the IC 7600 is an overall better rig).
 Amps in current use are AL-1500 two-hole with "2 x 8877 tubes", Icom PW-1, and Tokyo HL-2500.
 Vintage equipment that is on the air, Johnson Ranger & Valiant, Gates 1K, Hammarlund SP-600, and a R-390.
 When I go SK my wife will have fun getting all of this junk out of here!

-THE BIG 2014 project underway now: The "KING of Wire Antennas" a very large 550 foot per-side Rhombical most 800 ft end to end, and two 584 feet V-beams (may be full Rhombic's) on 90 foot wood poles, and a 6 meters 7el long boom at 160 FT.
+THE BIG 2014 project underway now: The "KING of Wire Antennas" a very large 550 foot per-side Rhombic which is most 1000ft end to end, See photos below, planning two 584 feet V-beams (may be made into full Rhombic's) on 90 foot wood poles.

 In the past I had tried EME and JT65 on 2 meters using four M2 5w's Long boom az/el 170Ft, 220 M2 30' boom beam, four on 70cm M2 33' Long Booms 172', 902-1296 six foot dish 140Ft all VHF and UHF antennas are feed with 1 5/8 hard line.